-Other punishment: If an alternate punishment would better fit the crime or campaign then do not make the check.

-Evil Victim: PCs should not be punished for playing the game, which generally includes killing the bad guy and taking his stuff.

-Ability Use: A DM should avoid handing out Powers checks for the use of class features or powers.
-Powers checks should influence the character's choices, not the player's choice of build.
+- Other punishment: If an alternate punishment would better fit the crime or campaign then do not make the check. - Evil Victim: PCs should not be punished for playing the game, which generally includes killing the bad guy and taking his stuff. - Multiple Crimes: If a PC performs multiple crimes over a short period the DM should not feel obligated to make a check for each action.
+One or two modified checks should be fine.
+If the Powers were not watching for the most serious crime it is unlikely a smaller secondary act would attract their attention. - Ability Use: A DM should avoid handing out Powers checks for the use of class features or powers.
+Powers checks should result from the character's choices, not the player's choices.

-Flimsy Justification: A plausable incharacter explanation is reason to debate making a check.
-But an excuse that stretches credibility is reason to make a check.

-Drama: If the scene and campaign is grim and gritty a Powers check might aid the atmosphere.

-Lust for Power: If the character longs power, it might be appropriate to make a check.
-However, if the player wants extra power, checks should be avoided.

-Silly: If it would be silly for the action to lead to a failed check do not make one.
+- Flimsy Justification: A plausible incharacter explanation is reason to debate making a check.
+But an excuse that stretches credibility is reason to make a check. - Drama: If the scene and campaign is grim and gritty, a Powers check might aid the atmosphere. - Lust for Power: If the character longs power, it might be appropriate to make a check.
+However, if the player wants extra power, checks should be avoided. - Silly: If it would be silly for the action to lead to a failed check do not make one.
 There should be no darklords of Floating Discs.